parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 express some quantity numerically adds to our knowledge.
 So how can measuring something be pointless?
 Even if we assume that some numbers could be pointless, how could their existence harm the purpose of the organization?

+(E.g.: We could find the tensile strengths of a specimen of my cranial hair, assuming you could find said speciment.
+It would be a number.
+If someone could be bothered to measure it, it would be very scientific, because I assume some scientific instruments would be required to do so.
+But it may not be very pointy---I mean, it would be pointless.
+(Is "pointy" an antonym of pointless?))

 How can using numbers have "side effects and reactions"?
 Perhaps it is not the numbers themselves but how we used them in the past?
 Surely we are wiser now.